ivogeorg/metro-cs1-ipj-selected-solutions/homework-solutions/hyperbolic-lib/README.md

   * Pick _descriptive variable names_.
 E.g. `doublesArray` for an array of double values is okay, `arr` is **not**; `r` for radius is okay, `var5` is **not**.
   * Space out the operators of your assignment, arithmetic, and comparison expressions.
 E.g. `r <= 0.1` is preferred to `r<=0.1`; `int i = 0;` is preferred to `int i=0;`.
   * Call your class `Hyperbolic`.
 2. You are asked to create a mini-library like the Java `Math` for [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_function).
 They are the hyperbolic equivalents of the standard trigonometric functions, and are _continous_ and _differentiable_.
-Make sure your library methods work with `double` values only.
+Make sure your library methods work with `double` parameters/arguments and return values only.
+See the separate sectionon the distinction between [parameters and arguments](#parameters-and-arguments).
 3. You are asked to implement 6 methods: `sinh(x)`, `cosh(x)`, `tanh(x)`, `coth(x)`, `sech(x)`, and `csch(x)`.
 Note that the last four are defined in terms of the first two.
 Follow this definition in your implementation for consistency.
 4. Just like the `Math` class methods, the `Hyperbolic` methods should be `public static`.
 See the separate section on [`static`](#static-vs-non-static).
 5. Just like the `Math` class, `Hyperbolic` should throw `ArithmeticException` whenever a forbidden or undefined operations is attempted.
 Java exceptions are required in the CS 1050 curriculum so we'll use this opportunity to introduce them gently.
 See the separate section on [Exceptions](#exceptions) below.
 You will need to handle: